You work hard for your money – but does your money work hard for you? No one wants to work until they die, right?

 Risk Score: Can range from High/Medium to Medium/Low

-Some of you may have heard the term “Bogleheads.”
-These are people that subscribe to the basic investing philosophy of John Bogle, founder of the well known financial firm, Vanguard.
+You may have heard the term “Bogleheads.”
+These people subscribe to the basic investing philosophy of John Bogle, founder of the well-known financial firm, Vanguard.

-Bogle hypothesized that most money managers will not beat the average market returns over time, so you should just invest in the market as a whole through index funds with low fees, instead of individual sticks or managed mutual funds.
+Bogle hypothesized that most money managers wouldn't beat the average market returns over time, so you should just invest in the market as a whole through index funds with low fees, instead of individual stocks or managed mutual funds.

-And notice one of those two funds I mentioned was a “Vanguard” fund.
-Not a coincidence.
-Vanguard made investing in low cost stock market index funds mainstream (if not invented it).
+Sounds familiar?
+Yes, you just read about this in the preceding method (investing in the entire market using Index Funds ETFs).
+Also, the fact one of those two funds I mentioned was a “Vanguard” fund is not a coincidence.
+Vanguard made investing in low-cost stock market index funds mainstream (if not invented it).

-However, Bogle didn’t think you should be fully invested in just the stock market, because it’s too risky.
-So he basically said that you should invest in a mix of the stock market AND bonds.
-And the percentage of bonds you should have should roughly equal your age.
+However, Bogle didn't think you should be fully invested in just the stock market because it’s too risky.
+So he basically said you should invest in a mix of the stock market and bonds.
+He advised you the percentage of bonds you hold should roughly equal your age.

 The Dividend Method – Cash Flow and (Hopeful) Appreciation Through Dividend Stocks

-This method is a little similar to the Motley Fool method, in that your portfolio may be made up of individual stocks.
+This method is somewhat similar to the Motley Fool method in that your portfolio comprises individual stocks.
 The difference is that these stocks would not be “growth stocks.”
-They would be very mature companies often referred to as “Blue Chip Stocks” (like Coca Cola and AT&T).
+They would be very mature companies, often called “Blue Chip Stocks” (like Coca-Cola and AT&T).

-These mature companies don’t take all of their profits and reinvest them back in the company (like growth stocks), but instead distribute some of those profits to shareholders on a quarterly basis.
-Some of these dividend yields can range from 4% to 12% (compared to today’s savings account at .25% to 1%).
+These mature companies don't reinvest all their profits in the company (like growth stocks).
+Instead, they distribute some of those profits to shareholders every quarter.
+Some of these dividend yields can range from 4% to 12% (compared to today's banks savings account interest rate ranging from about 0.25% to 1%).

 Dividend investing is somewhat similar to owning real estate.
-The idea is that you get a steady stream of cash from the dividend, but then you also hope to grow your cash investment through the stock appreciating.
+The idea is that you get a steady stream of cash from the dividend, but you also hope to grow your cash investment through stock appreciation.

 That said, since these companies are larger, more established businesses, their potential appreciation would, in theory, be far less than that of a growing company.
-But, the flip side of that fact is that these companies would be far less volatile as well, therefore reducing risk.
+But, the flip side is that these companies would also be far less volatile, reducing risk.

-So here’s the rub.
-These companies can cut their dividend at any time, and their stock price itself can still be quite volatile.
+So here's the rub.
+These companies can cut their dividend any time, and their stock price can still be volatile.
 So I personally still consider dividend investing to be relatively high risk.

-The Permanent Portfolio Method – A Mix of Stocks, Bond, Gold and Cash
+The Permanent Portfolio Method – A Mix of Stocks, Bonds, Gold, and Cash

 Risk Score: Medium/Low

-The “Permanent Portfolio” method is an investing philosophy invented by a fella named Harry Brown.
-He wrote a book called “Fail-Safe Investing,” in which he outlines the reasons he thinks you should invest all of your money in a simple asset allocation of 25% US Stocks, 25% Bonds, 25% Gold and 25% Cash.
-You would rebalance back to these percentages once per year.
+The “Permanent Portfolio” method is an investing philosophy invented by a fella named Harry Brown, who wrote a book called “Fail-Safe Investing.”
+In the book, he outlines why he thinks you should invest all of your money in a simple asset allocation of 25% US Stocks, 25% Bonds, 25% Gold, and 25% Cash.
+If you get off track, you rebalance back to these portions once per year.

-The idea is to have a broader asset allocation of non-correlated assets (more than just stocks and bonds), that working in tandem limits your risk greatly while still producing your hopeful compound annual returns of 6-8%.
+The idea is to have a broader asset allocation of non-correlated assets (more than just stocks and bonds), which, working in tandem, limits your risk significantly while still producing hopeful compound annual returns of 6-8%.

-Much like with the previous portfolios, nowadays you would buy into this using ETFs.
-So something like 25% SPY, 25% TLT, 25% GLD and 25% cash in the account.
-But you could go with different funds as well, of course.
+As with the previous approaches, these days, you would buy into this using ETFs.
+For example, you could split it between three funds like 25% SPY, 25% TLT, 25% GLD, and then keep 25% cash in a bank account.
+You could go with different funds, though, of course.